dcYuan33/llm-course/README.md

 📚 **References**:
 * [Philschmid blog](https://www.philschmid.de/) by Philipp Schmid: Collection of high-quality articles about LLM deployment using Amazon SageMaker.
 * [Optimizing latence](https://hamel.dev/notes/llm/inference/03_inference.html) by Hamel Husain: Comparison of TGI, vLLM, CTranslate2, and mlc in terms of throughput and latency.

 ---
+### 2. Prompts

+In any case, additional prompting and guidance techniques can improve and constrain the output for your applications.

+* **Prompt engineering**: Common techniques include zero-shot prompting, few-shot prompting, chain of thought, and ReAct.
+They work better with bigger models, but can be adapted to smaller ones.
+* **Structuring outputs**: Many tasks require a structured output, like a strict template or a JSON format.
+Libraries like Outlines can be used to guide the generation and respect a given structure.
+Some APIs also support structured output generation natively using JSON schemas.
+* **Program LLMs**: Frameworks like [DSPy](https://github.com/stanfordnlp/dspy) allow you to optimize prompts and weights based on automated evaluations in a programmatic way.

+📚 **References**:
+* [DSPy in 8 Steps](https://dspy-docs.vercel.app/docs/building-blocks/solving_your_task): General-purpose guide to DSPy introducing modules, signatures, and optimizers.

+---
 ### 3. Securing LLMs